DontBurnTrees/DocSec/README.md

 # DocSec

-DocSec is a collaborative open-source project focused on gathering, organizing, and sharing existing high-quality resources for cybersecurity enthusiasts all in one place.
+DocSec is a collaborative open-source project focused on gathering, organizing, and sharing existing resources for cybersecurity enthusiasts all in one place.

 We do not create knowledge, we organize it.